 Greetings to All,

 Stu Dub here.
 Welcome to my world of photography.
-Being an active professional photographer who also happens to also be a camera gear head.
+I am an active professional photographer, who also happens to be a camera and lens gear lover.
 My goal here is to guide you through the assorted maze of photographic equipment and how to set you apart from the rest..

 What is this lens?
 Will it work on my new digital camera?